kubb-labs/kubb/README.md

 * Generates Axios calls for every endpoint, with typed payload.
 * Generates strong TypeScript types for every operation and property based on a specific OpenAPI specification.
 * Generates Zod schemas for every operation and property based on a specific OpenAPI specification.
-* Generates React-Query hook for every endpoint, with a typed payload based on the generated TypesScript types.
+* Generates React-Query hooks for every endpoint, with a typed payload based on the generated TypesScript types.
 * Plugin system to create your own implementation of an existing package or create a new integration(Angular Clients, Solid-Query, ...).

 <!-- About the Project